Health and Safety Guidance

 Enhanced cleaning and sanitation efforts will continue through the arrival of employees and students.
 The CSI staff has been conducting appropriate disinfecting procedures throughout campus at increased frequencies.
 Residence hall rooms will have been thoroughly disinfected prior to Move-In.
-High-touch areas such as entryways, exits, and public bathrooms will be cleaned at minimum three times per day.
+High-touch areas such as entryways, exits, and public bathrooms will be cleaned frequently.
 Hand sanitizer stations have been placed throughout buildings in high-traffic areas for use as needed.
-Additional signage, floor markings to support appropriate physical distancing, and acrylic shields at counter service desks have also been installed to promote best practices and adherence to guidelines.
+Additional signage, floor markings to support appropriate social distancing, and acrylic shields at counter service desks have also been installed to promote best practices and adherence to guidelines.

 Classrooms will be thoroughly disinfected to start each day, and cleaning materials will be provided for sanitizing throughout the day and between uses.